JayaAnim/kdbe/kbde/django/pwa/templates/kbde/django/pwa/partials/auto_install.md

-You can install the app by clicking the link below
+We see that you are using {{ browser_name }}.
+You can install the app automatically by clicking the button below.

-<button class="pwa-install-button">Install</button>